 Continue readingCategory Archives: New Launches – Insight and Investment Analysis

-Singapore’s residential property market is subdivided into three main regions: the Core Central Region (CCR), the Rest of Central Region (RCR), and the Outside Central Region (OCR).
+Singapore’s residential property market is divided into three main regions: the Core Central Region (CCR), Rest of Central Region (RCR), and Outside Central Region (OCR).

 Understanding the New Launch Market